Diamantine Picard functors of rigid spaces

-In order to prove the Proposition for smooth rigid $X$, it again suffices to prove Claim~\ref{cl:approx-O^+/p-for-U-sheaf-version} in this case.
-To this end, we first record the following consequence of the perfectoid case: \begin{Lemma} Let $X$ be a smooth rigid space and let $Y$ be affinoid perfectoid over $K$.
+In order to deduce the case of smooth rigid $X$, it again suffices to prove Claim~\ref{cl:approx-O^+/p-for-U-sheaf-version} in this case.
+To this end, we return to our original setup that $K$ is a perfectoid field over $\Q_p$.
+We then have the following consequence of the perfectoid case: \begin{Lemma} Let $X$ be a smooth rigid space and let $Y$ be affinoid perfectoid over $K$.
 Then on $X\times Y$, we have